PlayFab/MpsAgent/LocalMultiplayerAgent/DeploymentTool/readme.md

-﻿After testing their game server(s) on LMA, you may want to go ahead and deploy them.
+﻿After testing your game server(s) on Local Multiplayer Agent, you may want to go ahead and deploy them to PlayFab Multiplayer Servers.
-This tool was developed exactly for this purpose; allow you go ahead to deploy your game servers.
+This tool was developed exactly for this purpose; allows you go ahead to deploy your game servers to PlayFab Multiplayer Servers after testing with Local Multiplayer Agent.
-Technically, you can also just run deployment without testing with LMA **but testing is highly recommended**
+Technically, you can just run game server deployment without testing with LMA **but testing is highly recommended**

 ## Requirements:
+- Set your PlayFab Title Secret Key as a **User Environment Variable**
+    - Command Prompt
+    `setx PF_SECRET "[variable value]"`

+    - Powershell
+    `[Environment]::SetEnvironmentVariable("PF_SECRET","[variable value]","User")`

 - Make sure your [MultiplayerSettings.json](../MultiplayerSettings.json) is configured right
+    - Windows Process:
+        `RunContainer: false
+        "ProcessStartParameters": {
+            "StartGameCommand": "<your_game_server_exe>"
+        }
+        ...`
+    - Windows Container:
+        `RunContainer: true
+        "ContainerStartParameters": {
+            "StartGameCommand": "C:\\Assets\\<your_game_server_exe>",
+            "ResourceLimits": {
+                "Cpus": 0,
+                "MemoryGib": 0
+            },
+            "ImageDetails": {
+                "Registry": "mcr.microsoft.com",
+                "ImageName": "playfab/multiplayer",
+                "ImageTag": "wsc-10.0.17763.2458",
+                "Username": "",
+                "Password": ""
+             }
+        }
+        ...`
+    - Linux Container on Windows:
+        `RunContainer: true
+        "ContainerStartParameters": {
+            "StartGameCommand": "C:\\Assets\\<your_game_server_exe>",
+            "ResourceLimits": {
+                "Cpus": 0,
+                "MemoryGib": 0
+            },
+            "ImageDetails": {
+                "Registry": "mydockerregistry.io",
+                "ImageName": "mygame",
+                "ImageTag": "0.1",
+                "Username": "",
+                "Password": ""
+             }
+        }
+        ...`

-    - These parameters in MultiplayerSettings.json are not required/do not matter if you are trying to run deployment:
+    - These parameters in MultiplayerSettings.json are not required/do not matter if you are trying to create game server deployment:
     `
     "OutputFolder": "",
     "NumHeartBeatsForActivateResponse": 5,